Nilsar

 Kashmir · A place in formation

 Nilsar is a planning-stage project in Kashmir.
-It is being shaped as a low-density hospitality place where landscape, food culture, local livelihoods, and long-term care of land are treated as one system.
+A low-density hospitality place where landscape, food culture, local livelihoods, and long-term care of land are treated as one system.

 The Premise